Xenovonex/xenovonex.github.io/cnc.md

 # The Engraving CNC-machine
 ### Date of project: 26 September 2016
 <img src="/assets/img/CNC-machine_geheel_eind.png" alt="cnc-machine" width="400"/>
-A SolidWorks model of the CNC-machine
+A SolidWorks model of the CNC-machine.

 ## Goal
 Design and build a CNC-machine that can engrave a triangle in a sheet of PMMA plastic.